FACG2/TBH/README.md

 TBH is a web-application that allow people to write anonymous and honest opinions about you.

- # How to use TBH? :pray: :pray:
+ # How to use TBH? :eyes:

  :one: Anyone can access home page and show all users, and can write notes for anyone then send it.